 A Bit of History:

 The tradition of afternoon tea dates back to Anna Maria Stanhope, the 7th Duchess of Bedford and lady-in-waiting to Queen Victoria.
 Suffering a “sinking feeling” at about 4 pm, she requested tea and bread/cake sent to her private chambers.
 Soon she began inviting others to join.
 Traditional English Afternoon Tea was born.

 High Tea, on the other hand, is a term often incorrectly used.
 Back in the day, it referred to a meat or mealtime tea enjoyed by common people who worked until later in the day than 4 pm.
 By the time they were ready for food, they needed more than just tea and cake.
 Later it was simply shortened to “Tea.”
 (Since arriving in New Zealand 12 years ago, I have wondered the origin of calling the evening meal “Tea”.
 Now I know.)

 - The Langham (now Cordis) is located 83 Symonds Street in Auckland.
 It took us about 25 minutes to leisurely walk from the downtown ferry terminal.
 We could have easily taken the green InnerLink bus had we not wanted to walk.

 - Afternoon tea service begins at either 11:30 am or 2:30 pm Monday-Saturday, or at 11:30 am, 2 pm or 4:30 pm on Sundays.

 Have you had Afternoon Tea at the Palm Court in Auckland?
 Have you enjoyed a traditional afternoon tea anywhere?
 If not, are you going to schedule one soon?

-If you enjoyed this article please share it on social media including Pintrest:
+If you enjoyed this article please share it on social media including Pinterest:

-Disclaimer: Our Afternoon Tea was sponsored by Langham, however the opinions expressed here are strictly my own.
+Disclaimer: We were guests of Langham Hotels for our Afternoon Tea, however, the opinions expressed here are strictly my own.